-In QSAR modelling for genotoxicity the chemical and its expected metabolites from simulated rat liver s9 metabolism had structural alerts for in vivo mutagenicity (micronucleus) based on the mechanistic (and endpoint specific) profiling functionality of the Organisation for Economic Co-operation and Development (OECD) QSAR Application Toolbox (OECD QSAR Toolbox).
+In QSAR modelling for genotoxicity the chemical and its expected metabolites from simulated rat liver s9 metabolism had structural alerts for in vivo mutagenicity (micronucleus) based on the mechanistic (and endpoint specific) profiling functionality of the OECD QSAR Toolbox v4.5.
 One metabolite had an alert for in vitro mutagenicity (Ames test).